kunsh13/iptv/README.md

 I have started C++ project on WIFI Embded Internet radio on ESP32 WROOM and vs1053b 24bit I2S audio processor.
 I would recommand [KaRadio32](https://github.com/karawin/Ka-Radio32) opensource library.
 I learned that WebStations are listed in a seperate file.
 I love how community religiously follow and experiment their projects.

-Later migrated the project to ESP32 WROVER for enhanced features and PCM5102 32Bit I2S audio processor.
+Later migrated the project to ESP32 WROVER and PCM5102 32Bit I2S audio processor.
 Having 8 MB SPI PSRAM and AAC/OGG for adding more stream audio over the https.
 Now there is no buffering of the audio.

 I am porting the project in TTGO TAudio.
 As I kept learning I have added stream for video as well and created this iptv and internet radio project.